leouieda/msl-mini-grant-2018/README.md

 ## Project Description

-The workshop will teach the basics of publishing research code and collaborating on a software project.
+The workshop will teach the basics of publishing research code online and collaborating on a software project.
 It will cover some of the best practices in scientific computing, namely version control with git and Github,